Outdoor Kitchen Installation Cost: A Full Breakdown

 Outdoor countertops have to be tough.
 They need to stand up to direct sun, heat from the grill, and unexpected rain without staining or cracking.
 Granite is a really popular choice for its durability and classic look, but it does require sealing to keep it in top shape.
 You can expect to see a wide price range for materials, with options like granite countertops costing anywhere from $15 to $185 per square foot.
 The final price depends on the specific type, thickness, and finish you select for your space.

-Cabinets and Storage
+Outdoor Cabinet and Storage Costs

 Your outdoor kitchen cabinets need to be specifically designed for exterior use.
 Unlike indoor cabinetry, they must be made from weather-resistant materials like stainless steel, marine-grade polymers, or teak to prevent warping, rusting, and fading.
 This durability comes at a price.
 You can budget for weather-resistant cabinets to cost between $500 and $1,500 per linear foot.
 For a medium-sized project, a full set of cabinets could easily run between $10,000 and $15,000, so it’s a significant line item to plan for in your budget.

-Flooring and Pavers
+Pricing for Flooring and Pavers

 The right flooring pulls the entire outdoor kitchen together and creates a safe, comfortable space for cooking and entertaining.
 You need a surface that’s durable, slip-resistant, and easy to clean.
 Interlocking concrete pavers are an excellent choice because they offer endless design possibilities and are built to last.
 A beautiful paver patio not only defines your kitchen area but also adds significant value to your home.
 Generally, you can expect to budget between $15 and $35 per square foot for professional paver installation.